 More mobile focused

 Google have acknowledged that there are more users on mobile phones than on a desktop and the search engine now indexes a mobile version of a site first.
-This has caused web developers, designers and online brands to be more creative with their mobile designs, creating hamburger menus to condense information, and trying align all the relevant information in a screen, creating swiping actions and making sure that information is accessible via touch screen.
+This has caused design and development agencies like Clay.Global as well as online brands to be more creative with their mobile designs, creating hamburger menus to condense information, and trying align all the relevant information in a screen, creating swiping actions and making sure that information is accessible via touch screen.

 Quality over quantity